multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 let target = BigUint::<DebugApi>::from(2_000u32);
 ```

-Keep in mind you can't create managed types outside of the `execute_tx` functions.
+Keep in mind you can't create managed types outside the `execute_tx` functions.

 Some observations for the `execute_tx` function: